-- Working a side job.
+- Earn money working a side job.

-- Making money online.
+- Make money online.

 Just a few suggestions for when you sell things online – it’s better to take a picture while the item is still inside the house, before you move it out to the garage.
 It’ll photograph better inside than on a concrete floor surrounded by shovels and rakes.

 If you’re listing exercise equipment or electronics, it helps to list the exact model of whatever you’re selling and whether it has any key features.

 Amazon is one of the most convenient options to sell your cell phone.
 Just locate your device on Amazon, click the link that says “Sell on Amazon,” and enter your specific details.
 Within minutes you’ll have a listing.
 You can ship it yourself or choose Amazon fulfillment.
 They’ll deduct their fees from your profit, but the process is pretty easy, the only contact with your buyer is via email and Amazon provides probably the largest market.